Panga123/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 1. What is the box model?
 2. What is the difference between block and inline elements?

+A: Block elements have display values set to bloc, which means they have a set width and height.
+Inline elements don't have defined width/height, and won't start a new paragraph automatically.

 3. What is responsive design?

 4. Which selector is more specific, a tag selector or class selector?
+A: tag selector

 5. What does `box-sizing` do?
 6. What's the difference between `relative` and `absolute` positioning?